Boyar: Boyars in Serbia

-Boyars in Kievan Rus
+Boyars in Rus'

 From the 9th to 13th century, boyars wielded considerable power through their military support of the Rus's princes.
 Power and prestige of many of them, however, soon came to depend almost completely on service to the state, family history of service and, to a lesser extent, land ownership.
 Boyars of Kievan Rus were visually very similar to knights, but after the Mongol invasion, their cultural links were mostly lost.

 The boyars occupied the highest state offices and, through a council (duma), advised the grand duke.
 They received extensive grants of land and, as members of the Boyars' Duma, were the major legislators of Kievan Rus'.

-After the Mongol invasion in the 13th century, the boyars from western and southern parts of Kievan Rus' (modern Belarus and Ukraine) were incorporated into Lithuanian and Polish nobility (szlachta) and they were completely polonised and catholicised.
-In the 16th and 17th centuries, many of those Rus boyars who failed to get the status of a nobleman actively participated in the formation of the Cossack army, based in the south of modern day territory of Eastern Ukraine and Western Russia.
+After the Mongol invasion in the 13th century, the boyars from western and southern parts of Kievan Rus' (modern Belarus and Ukraine) were incorporated into Lithuanian and Polish nobility (szlachta).
+In the 16th and 17th centuries, many of those Rus boyars who failed to get the status of a nobleman actively participated in the formation of the Cossack army.

 Boyars in Novgorod and Pskov formed a sort of republic, where the power of princes (knyaz) was strongly limited until the conquest by Moscow.
 Boyars kept their influence in the Russian principalities of Vladimir, Tver and Moscow.
 Only after the centralization of power by Moscow was the power of the boyars diminished.